 - Secular Advocacy – for any individual seeking resources or assistance in Central Florida who would like an advocate to help them connect with secular-friendly organizations, businesses, and services.

-- Secular Allies program – contact Tee Rogers, volunteer coordinator for the National Secular Safe Zone program to become a secular safe zone leader at your school or organization, start a secular allies initiative, or simply become an ally or learn about the importance of secular inclusive initiatives.
+- Humanist Allies program – contact Tee Rogers, volunteer coordinator for the National Secular Safe Zone program to become a secular safe zone leader at your school or organization, start a secular allies initiative, or simply become an ally or learn about the importance of secular inclusive initiatives.
 Consultations, workshops and certifications, and other assistance.

 - Recovering From Religion, national (find local chapters under the Contact tab)